jgreathouse9/mlsynth/Vignettes/PCR/PCRVignette.md

 </details>

 > [!IMPORTANT]
 > I'm aware the the in-space placebo plot could be better labeled (with a legend and such).
-I am also aware that we can do the p-value inference which ranks the post to pre ratios, making bar plots to show how extreme the deviation is with respect to the pre-period fit.
-These functionalities will come.
+I am also aware that we can do the p-value inference which ranks the post to pre RMSE ratios, making bar plots to show how extreme the post-intervention deviation is with respect to the pre-period fit.
+These functionalities will come and be designated as options, likely via a dictionary.

 <p align="center">
   <img src="PlaceboPCRCalifornia.png" alt="Convex PCR Analysis" width="90%">